How Olive Oil Can Improve Your Cholesterol

 Not all olive oils are created equal.
-A better oil will add better flavor to your food.
+A better oil will add more flavor to your food.
 The main types of olive oil are:

-- Olive oil.
-Sometimes described as “pure,” this is a blend of refined olive oil and extra virgin olive oil.
-Refining removes color, taste, and some of the nutrients.
+- Regular Olive Oil Sometimes described as “pure,” this is a blend of refined olive oil and extra virgin olive oil.
+The process of refining removes color, taste, and some of the nutrients.

-- Light olive oil.
-No, it doesn’t have fewer calories.
-It’s just refined oil mixed with just enough extra virgin oil to give it a light flavor and color.
+- Light Olive Oil or Extra Light Olive Oil No, they don’t have fewer calories.
+These are a blend of refined oil and just enough extra virgin oil to give them a light—or extra light—flavor and color.